DMA-PRIME/SC-MHC-Placement/README.md

 ### 2. Flexible target population selection

 The tool can optimize for multiple need measures, including uninsured population, age-specific uninsured groups, total population, age groups, non-white population, Hispanic population, zero-vehicle households, non-English-speaking households, veterans, workers, and other demographic indicators available in the input data.
+Although disease burden is currently included as a placeholder, the workflow can support disease-specific burden measures if the corresponding data field is added to the input JSON and mapped in the target-variable settings.

 ### 3. MCLP-based site selection